alphagov/govuk-design-guide/docs/glossary/layout.md

   'A layout is the high-level arrangement of [components](/glossary/component) and content in a user interface.
 The term encompasses hierarchy, alignment, spacing and screen sizes.

-  [Common GOV.UK layouts](https://design-system.service.gov.uk/styles/layout/#common-layouts) include the single column, two-thirds and one-third, and two-thirds.
+  [Common GOV.UK layouts](https://design-system.service.gov.uk/styles/layout/#common-layouts) include the single column, two-thirds and one-third, and two-thirds.'

-  ## Non-preferred terms
+synonym:
+nonPreferred:

-  - Grid
+  '- Grid

   - Pattern'
+doNotConfuse:
 theme: Presentation layer
 order: 2
 ---